Many people invest in Bitcoin and other cryptocurrencies under the belief they can serve as a store of value.

-Cryptocurrency loans are a smart way for those who want to make their money work for them without having to sell holdings, since many buy digital currencies like Bitcoin and Ethereum with hopes they will increase in value.
+Cryptocurrency loans are convenient for those who want to make their money work for them without having to sell holdings, since many investors purchase digital currencies such as Bitcoin and Ethereum expecting the value to rise.

-A loan lets people access USD to pay bills, fund different projects, to diversify investments, or to purchase assets like real estate while still keeping control over cryptocurrency holdings.
+A loan lets people allows borrowers USD to pay bills, fund different projects, diversify investments, or purchase assets like real estate while still keeping control over cryptocurrency holdings.

-There’s also a few potential tax advantages for cryptocurrency loans.
-For example, there’s no capital gains taxes involved with a crypto loan.
+There’s are also a few potential tax advantages associated with cryptocurrency loans.
+For example, there’s no capital gains taxes involved with cryptocurrency loans.

 Some might even be able to deduct interest from a cryptocurrency loan on their ‘traditional’ tax bill, but this will depend on the person’s specific financial situation.
-Some questions about cryptocurrency loans and taxes remain since some jurisdictions do not have any specific financial guidance on assets like cryptocurrency.
+Questions regarding cryptocurrency loans and taxes remain unanswered since some jurisdictions do not have any specific financial guidance on assets like cryptocurrency.

 What are some of the differences between a traditional peer-to-peer loan and a cryptocurrency backed loan?
 Traditional loan terms vary greatly based on a borrower’s credit and general financial history.
 Crypto-backed loans don’t pay much attention to credit history.